 noprompt option lets you delete all the duplicate files, keeping the first one without asking you.

 Installation on Debian / Ubuntu

 Once installed, you can search duplicate files using the command below:

 For recursively searching within a folder, use -r option

 fdupes -r /home

 This will only list the duplicate files and do not delete them by itself.
-You can manually delete the duplicate files or use -d option to delete them.
+You can manually delete the duplicate files or use -d option to delete them interactively.

 fdupes -d /path/to/folder

-There are many other ways and tools to find and delete duplicate files in Linux.
-Personally, I prefer the FDUPES command line tool; it’s simple and takes no resources.
+There are many other ways and tools to find and delete duplicate files on Linux.
+Personally, I prefer the FDUPES command line tool; it’s simple and does not take much resources.